wallacepontes/wallacepontes/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working in [Luxoft](https://www.luxoft.com/) on project for [Sber](https://www.sber.ru/)
+- 🔭 I’m currently working in [Luxoft](https://www.luxoft.com/)
-- 🌱 I’m currently learning Go and Backend development
+- 🌱 I’m currently concentrated on Go and microservices
-- 💬 Ask me about JS/TS, React/Angular/Vue, NodeJS, Go
 - 📫 How to reach me: alexander.bryksin@yandex.ru

 <h3>🚀 Some Tools I Use</h3>